samjaninf/OFN-User-Guide---Master/hubs-set-up-guide.md

 **Streamline your admin tasks**
 Yada

-## Steps for setting up a Producer Shop
+## Steps for setting up a Hub Shop

 1) [Register your profile](/create-an-account.md) on Open Food Network.
 This setup tool will ask for basic information about your enterprise to create your profile.
 You'll be prompted to confirm your email address.